zigpy/zha-device-handlers/tuya.md

 All V2 QuirkBuilder methods are available, so using `.tuya_dp` to add a DP converter then `.adds` is valid.

 Once the quirk is complete, enable custom quirks and test.
+See [Configuration - YAML in ZHA documentation](https://www.home-assistant.io/integrations/zha/).

 ## Example Tuya Quirk